Bangladesh Liberation War: US and USSR

 The US government stood by its old ally Pakistan in terms of diplomacy and military threats.
 US President Richard Nixon and his National Security Advisor Henry Kissinger feared Soviet expansion into South and Southeast Asia.
-Pakistan was a close ally of the People's Republic of China, with whom Nixon had been negotiating a rapprochement and which he intended to visit in February 1972.
-Nixon feared that an Indian invasion of West Pakistan would mean total Soviet domination of the region, and that it would seriously undermine the global position of the United States and the regional position of America's new tacit ally, China.
+Pakistan was a close ally of the People's Republic of China, with which Nixon had been negotiating a rapprochement and which he intended to visit in February 1972.
+Nixon feared that an Indian invasion of West Pakistan would mean total Soviet domination of the region, and that it would seriously undermine the global position of the United States and the regional position of United States new tacit ally, China.

 To demonstrate to China the bona fides of the United States as an ally, and in direct violation of the US Congress-imposed sanctions on Pakistan, Nixon sent military supplies to Pakistan and routed them through Jordan and Iran, while also encouraging China to increase its arms supplies to Pakistan.
 The Nixon administration also ignored reports it received of the genocidal activities of the Pakistani Army in East Pakistan, most notably the Blood telegram.

-Nixon denied getting involved in the situation, saying that it was an internal matter of Pakistan, but when Pakistan's defeat seemed certain, Nixon sent the aircraft carrier USS Enterprise to the Bay of Bengal, a move deemed by the Indians as a nuclear threat.
+Nixon denied getting involved in the situation, saying that it was an internal matter of Pakistan, but when Pakistan's defeat seemed certain, he sent the aircraft carrier USS Enterprise to the Bay of Bengal, a move the Indians deemed a nuclear threat.
 Enterprise arrived on station on 11 December 1971.
 On 6 and 13 December, the Soviet Navy dispatched two groups of ships, armed with nuclear missiles, from Vladivostok; they trailed US Task Force 74 in the Indian Ocean from 18 December until 7 January 1972.

 The Soviet Union supported Bangladesh and Indian armies, as well as the Mukti Bahini during the war, recognising that the independence of Bangladesh would weaken the position of its rivals—the United States and the People's Republic of China.
-It gave assurances to India that if a confrontation with the United States or China developed, the USSR would take countermeasures.
+It gave assurances to India that if a confrontation with the U.S. or China developed, the USSR would take countermeasures.
 This was enshrined in the Indo-Soviet friendship treaty signed in August 1971.
 The Soviets also sent a nuclear submarine to ward off the threat posed by USS Enterprise in the Indian Ocean.

-At the end of the war, the Warsaw Pact countries were among the first to recognise Bangladesh.
+At the end of the war, the Warsaw Pact countries were among the first to recognize Bangladesh.
 The Soviet Union accorded recognition to Bangladesh on 25 January 1972.
 The United States delayed recognition for some months, before according it on 8 April 1972.